dotnet/AspNetCore.Docs/aspnetcore/blazor/fundamentals/signalr.md

 * `serverTimeoutInMilliseconds` (default: 30 seconds): Configures the server timeout, specified in milliseconds, for the circuit's hub connection.
 * `keepAliveIntervalInMilliseconds` (default: 15 seconds): The interval, specified in milliseconds, at which the connection sends Keep-Alive messages.

-The server timeout can be increased, and the Keep-Alive interval (`keepAliveIntervalInMilliseconds`, default: 15 seconds) can remain the same.
+The server timeout can be increased, and the Keep-Alive interval can remain the same.
 The important consideration is that if you change the values, make sure that the server timeout is at least double the value of the Keep-Alive interval and that the Keep-Alive interval values match between server and client.
 For more information, see the [Configure SignalR timeouts and Keep-Alive on the client](#configure-signalr-timeouts-and-keep-alive-on-the-client) section.

 In the following [startup configuration](xref:blazor/fundamentals/startup) example ([location of the Blazor script](xref:blazor/project-structure#location-of-the-blazor-script)), a custom value of 60 seconds is used for the server timeout.
-The Keep-Alive interval isn't set and uses its default value of 15 seconds.
+The Keep-Alive interval (`keepAliveIntervalInMilliseconds`) isn't set and uses its default value of 15 seconds.

 In `Pages/_Host.cshtml`: